-These are the customers who give you a perfect score—10 out of 10, five stars, couldn’t have done any better.
+These are the customers who give you a perfect score—10 out of 10.
 They are your most valuable promoters (MVPs), and it sometimes pays to thank them for it.
 Not only does it double down on a great experience, but they also give great testimonials!

 Your Net Promoter Score program is intended to gather accurate, useful data.
 If you are skewing your results, one way or the other, you are producing the opposite.
 It doesn’t just make it seem like you’re doing better or worse than you are—it could impact your entire customer retention strategy, and not in a good way.
 If you want to avoid creating unintentional bias, don’t make any of these five common mistakes:

 An effective email survey is all about accurate, unbiased communication.
 Your customers will receive an introduction email, the survey itself, and potentially a follow-up email—at a minimum.
 What is said in these emails could influence how customers respond to a significant degree.